klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 contains two GPU dies, and these are connected to each other through some Infinity Fabric links.
 Each GPU die connects to 4 memory packages, with 64 GB of memory per GPU die.
-However, the connection between two GPU dies is sufficiently bandwidth-starved that programming wise a single GPU package should be considered as two separate GPUs.
+However, the connection between two GPU dies is sufficiently bandwidth-starved that programming-wise a single GPU package should be considered as two separate GPUs.
 Each individual GPU die has its own InfinityFabric link to the CPU and seems to have a preferential CPU chiplet.
 Even though the connection between the GPU packages appears to be an all-to-all connection, this is not true when one looks at the connections between